 - Official Academic Transcripts (minimum of high school equivalency), sealed and sent by the issuing institution directly to NYFA’s Admissions Office

 - SAT or ACT scores (DI code: 6513)

 - Narrative Statement (see below)

 - Creative Portfolio (will not be returned; see below)

 - Transfer Credits to be evaluated must be submitted 30 days prior to class start date (See below for Credit Transfer Policy)

-Because the studio arts curriculum NYFA program is highly specialized and integrated with very few electives it is the general policy of New York Film Academy not to accept transfer credits in studio arts from other academic postsecondary institutions.
+Because the studio arts curricula of NYFA’s programs are highly specialized and integrated with very few electives, it is the general policy of New York Film Academy not to accept transfer credits in studio arts from other academic postsecondary institutions.
 Students desiring credit for previous academic work or training may submit a written request for such credit to the Registrar, along with any supporting documentation (e.g. transcripts or syllabus).

 NYFA may place further restrictions on the acceptance of transfer credits in order to maintain the integrity of the BFA degree program.
-For this reason, courses, practice, or internships taken at other institutions may not transfer.
+For this reason, courses, practice, internships, taken at other institutions may not transfer.